ikenith/ikenith/posts/The Last Lantern.md

 ## Chapter 3 &mdash; The Choice
 From the shadows' a voice like rustling leaves spoke:

 *"Your world is losing its light.
-You may keep the last flame… or give it back to me so the forest can make more."*
+You may keep the last flame... or give it back to me so the forest can make more."*

 Elara looked at her lantern.
 She thought of her home' her people' the comfort of the light in the dark.